Big Chief Rock Climbing

 |GPS:||39.25, -120.191 Google Map · Climbing Area Map|

-Most of the routes on the main walls were developed in the early 1990s, but new lines continue to be put up sporadically.
+Most of the routes here were developed in the early 1990s, but new lines continue to be put up sporadically.
 All of the climbing is on public lands administered by the US Forest Service.

 Classic Climbing Routes at Big Chief